salomonalb/tip-calculator-app/README.md

 The build tool used to compile Typescript and SCSS files is [Parcel](https://parceljs.org/).

+The Design is based on the [challenge available on Frontend Mentors](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).

 This repository was created using the Github CLI.

 This project is deployed with Netlify.